 About the Author

-Hi, I'm Barry de Jong, founder of QreativeThemes.
+Hi, I'm Barry de Jong, founder and developer of QreativeThemes.
 I've spent over 15 years building WordPress themes for small service businesses, with more than 11,000 websites built using my themes, many ranking at the top of local search results in their area.
 I build practical solutions that business owners can manage themselves.